Are Microplastics Harmful To You? How To Avoid Microplastics In Water?

 These exposures to chemicals from plastic and other pollutants escalate the various health risks associated with microplastics.

-While scientists continue to learn these pathways and risks, more research is still required to determine how microplastic exposure may present hazards to the human body in the long run.
+While scientists continue to learn about these pathways and risks, more research is needed to determine how long-term exposure to microplastics may pose hazards to the human body.

 However, the available data does offer practical advice, and it is safe to avoid contacting microplastics as much as possible.